 *Approximately 50% of melanomas are BRAF positive, specifically NRAS mutations are present in ~20% of melanomas

-On examination*, the ABCDE rule is helpful:
+Upon examining the skin lesion, the ABCDE rule is helpful:

 - Border irregularity